GaviriaAmaya/holbertonschool-interview/0x03-minimum_operations/README.md

 ### Manual approaching

-Starting, the minimum operations is always two: Copy the first H and paste it.
+Starting, the minimum operations always two: Copy the first H and paste it.
 Then, you just paste it again.
 In case that the amount of H is perfectly divisible by n, we can Copy all again and paste, adding one more operation.
 Else, the number of operations adds one at a time.

 ### Pseudo code